Kazakh President Tokayev wins re-election with 81.3% of vote | Politics

 The campaign would "go down in history", the former diplomat added.
 Voter turnout was 69.44%, with five other candidates scoring in the low single digits, data showed.
 Voters' second most popular choice was "against everyone", with 5.8% of ballots.

+Observers from the Organisation for Security and Co-operation in Europe said the vote underlined the need for further legal reforms to ensure genuine pluralism.
+"The incumbent stood as the joint candidate of all parliamentary parties and, in effect, was not meaningfully challenged in a low-key campaign," the mission said.

 Prompted by the exit polls, several fellow central Asian leaders congratulated Tokayev on Monday before the preliminary results.
+Congratulations from Beijing and Moscow came after the official announcement.
 Tokayev won his first election in 2019 with the backing of predecessor Nursultan Nazarbayev, but the two fell out this year amid violent unrest in the nation of 20 million, and Sunday's vote consolidated his power as an independent leader.

+"Kassym-Jomart Tokayev's re-election as president for the next seven years means stability, predictability, and a renewed commitment to our time tested multi-vector, pragmatic and balanced foreign policy," Deputy Foreign Minister Roman Vassilenko said.
+"The new strong mandate from the people also gives President Tokayev a stronger background from which to pursue the promised reforms aimed at building a just and fair Kazakhstan, including strengthening the rule of law, which surely is a welcome sign as far as foreign audiences, primarily businesses, are concerned."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)